systems-cs-pub-ro/quiz-manager/CONTRIBUTING.md

 ### Code of Conduct
 This project and everyone participating in it is governed by the [Code of Conduct](../blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+### Getting started
+1. Create your own fork of the code
+2. Do the changes in your fork
+3. Send a pull request indicating that you added / modified.

 ### Pull Requests
 The process described here has several goals:
 * Maintain Quiz Manager's quality